tciprague/qrInfo/temp.md

 # Welcome :)

-## We are very happy you chose us for your cozy place during your adventure away from home
+### We are so happy you chose us for your cozy place during your adventure away from home

 - Reception is open  24/7
 - WiFi: Network : The clock inn guest